 According to Mr. Sompong, zoo owners are obliged to report to concerned authorities about the births of their animals during their zoo operations.
-As having been suspected of having involved with some illegal wildlife trafficking activities, the department decided to investigate and trace back the zoo’s reporting on the births of the animals, especially the tigers there before having found some irregularities as such.
+As having been suspected of having involved with some illegal wildlife trafficking activities, the department decided to investigate and trace back the zoo’s records on the births of the animals, especially the tigers there before having found some irregularities as such.

 “It’s likely criminally organized,” said Mr. Sompong, adding it would even possibly be involved with international operations, but did not elaborate further.

 Mr. Sompong said the department would next investigate further the origins of the seized tigers as there has been long speculated that private zoos have a role to play in wildlife trafficking here, especially in the so-called tiger zoos.